Maurice Piat: Life

-In March 2009 the government of Mauritius made him a Grand Officer of the Order of the Star and Key of the Indian Ocean.
+In March 2009 the government of Mauritius made him a Grand Officer of the Order of the Star and Key of the Indian Ocean (GOSK).

 In 2015, Piat participated in the Synod on the Family.

 He submitted his resignation as bishop on his 75th birthday as required by canon law.
 Pope Francis announced on 9 October 2016 that he would raise Piat to the rank of cardinal in a consistory on 19 November 2016.
 When created a cardinal on that date, he was made a Cardinal-Priest and assigned the titular church of Santa Teresa al Corso d'Italia.
 Mauritius has had only one cardinal before, Piat's immediate predecessor, Jean Margéot.

 On 12 March 2017 the government of Mauritius awarded him its highest honour by making him a Grand Commander of Order of the Star and Key of the Indian Ocean (GCSK).

-Pope Francis appointed him to the Dicastery for Promoting Integral Human Development on 23 December 2017.
+Pope Francis named him a member of the Dicastery for Promoting Integral Human Development on 23 December 2017.

+Pope Francis accepted his resignation as bishop of Port-Louis on 19 May 2023, naming Jean Michaël Durhône his successor.